lbnl-science-it/Training-Lawrencium-101-Feb2021/Training-Lawrencium-101-Feb2021.md

 - RealVNC is provided as the remote desktop service, steps:
   - Login to viz node (lrc-viz.lbl.gov)
   - Start VNC service on viz node
+  - Connect to the VNC server with VNC Viewer locally
+  - VNC Viewer can be downloaded from [here](https://www.realvnc.com/en/connect/download/viewer/)
   - Start applications: Firefox, Jupyter notebooks, paraview ...
   - Shut it down properly to release resource for other users (logout).
 Simply close the VNC Viewer does not clean the resource on the server
 - Refer to the detailed instructions [here](https://sites.google.com/a/lbl.gov/high-performance-computing-services-group/getting-started/remote-desktop)